Reasons to leave Auckland #2

 One Family’s experience: Improving your quality of life by moving to the country

-For Tracey and her husband, the decision to move to the green fields of Northland came from a desire to improve the quality of their lives: but it was by no means an easy process.
+For Tracey and her husband, the decision to leave Auckland and move to the green fields of Northland came from a desire to improve the quality of their lives: but it was by no means an easy process.
 Sacrifices had to be made, and adjustments in lifestyle too.
 Was it all worth it in the end?

 We asked Tracey a few pointed questions about her experience of leaving Auckland city for a new start in the country!